Diffrentiation and integration

 The exponential function

-On the graph, the curve (purple) shows x vs x.
+On the graph, the curve (purple) shows e x vs x.
 In this the derivative is not shown in red, because the function and its derivative are equal.
-The straight line (green) is y = x.
-At x = 1, the slope of the curve is 1 = .
+The straight line (green) is y = e x.
+At x = 1, the slope of the curve is e 1 = e .
 This is also the value of y at x = 1.
 Notice that, at x= 0, the slope of the curve is one.
-At x = −1, the slope is 1/, etc.
+At x = −1, the slope is 1/e , etc. Using the chain rule tells us that

 1/x and the log function

 So, in the plot at right, the purple curve is y = ln x.
 Its slope (the rate at which it is increasing) is given by the red curve (dy/dx = 1/x).
 Alternatively, we could say that the purple curve rises at a rate given by the red curve (integration of a function means successively adding its value).
+For this and later sections, you'll notice that the examples use numbers x and y, rather than displacements as a function of time.
+Quantities with dimensions add extra constants, as we see below, and it is easier to begin without them. |

 The integral of sine and cos